 At A&L, partnerships are often formed between businesses and suppliers.
-In reality though, the best partnerships are built around people: good people, good people skills, and the very same principles that foster long-term friendships: trust, reliability, honesty, and cooperation.
+In reality though, the best partnerships are built around people.
+It's about good people, good people skills, and the very same principles that foster long-term friendships: trust, reliability, honesty, and cooperation.

 Quality assurance is critical.
 Robust processes for product design, development, and delivery are essential.